Coenzyme Q10: Biosynthesis

 The initial two reactions occur in mitochondria, the endoplasmic reticulum, and peroxisomes, indicating multiple sites of synthesis in animal cells.

 An important enzyme in this pathway is HMG-CoA reductase, usually a target for intervention in cardiovascular complications.
 The "statin" family of cholesterol-reducing medications inhibits HMG-CoA reductase.
 One possible side effect of statins is decreased production of CoQ10, which may be connected to the development of myopathy and rhabdomyolysis.
-However, the role statin plays in CoQ deficiency is controversial.
-Although these drug reduce blood levels of CoQ, studies on the effects of muscle levels of CoQ are yet to come.
-CoQ supplementation also does not reduce side effects of statin medications.
+However, the role statins play in CoQ deficiency is controversial.
+Although statins reduce blood levels of CoQ, studies on the effects of muscle levels of CoQ are yet to come.

 Genes involved include PDSS1, PDSS2, COQ2, and ADCK3 (COQ8, CABC1).

-Organisms other than human use somewhat different source chemicals to produce the benzoquinone structure and the isoprene structure.
+Organisms other than humans produce the benzoquinone and isoprene structures from somewhat different source chemicals.
 For example, the bacteria E. coli produces the former from chorismate and the latter from a non-mevalonate source.
 The common yeast S. cerevisiae, however, derives the former from either chorismate or tyrosine and the latter from mevalonate.
 Most organisms share the common 4-hydroxybenzoate intermediate, yet again uses different steps to arrive at the "Q" structure.